Hierarchical Semantic RL: Tackling the Problem of Dynamic Action Space for RL-based Recommendations: Experiments

 \subsubsection{Evaluation Metrics.}

 On offline datasets, we evaluate per session long horizon performance in the simulator using \textbf{Total Reward} and \textbf{Depth}.
 Total Reward sums stepwise rewards derived from user click signals across the session, and Depth counts the realized number of interaction steps.
 An interaction ends when a leave signal is triggered, implemented as a patience variable that decays with consecutive unrewarded steps and terminates the episode once it falls below a threshold; Total Reward and Depth are then recorded.
-For online A/B testing, we report \textbf{Conversion Rate (CVR)} and \textbf{COST}.
-Conversion Rate is the fraction of sessions that culminate in a conversion, and COST is the advertiser spend consumed by the system.
-The desired outcome is higher Conversion Rate with controlled COST.
+For online A/B testing, we report \textbf{Advertiser Value (ADVV)} and \textbf{Revenue}.
+ADVV measures the advertiser value, i.e., the amount the platform can reasonably charge the advertiser for the delivered traffic, while Revenue is the platform's realized income.
+The desired outcome is to increase both metrics, while ensuring ADVV grows faster than Revenue.